 - 1/2 cup Dixie Crystals Extra Fine Granulated Sugar

 - orange, black, and purple watercolors

 - spider stickers

 Note: This recipe makes quite a large batch of “invisible paint.”
 You can half the recipe too if you only have one child.

-Aren't the drawings cute??
-And here's a fun fact if you want to preserve these drawings for eternity – and you know you do – you can use Mod Podge to seal them.
-It will keep the color vibrant and will make it so that the drawings don't get ruined if you store them.
+Aren’t the Halloween drawings cute??
+And here’s a fun fact if you want to preserve these drawings for eternity – and you know you do – you can use Mod Podge to seal them.
+It will keep the color vibrant and will make it so that the drawings don’t get ruined if you store them.

 We did a ghost too just because we were having so much fun!
-What do you think of these drawings?
-If you have any other easy Halloween crafts for kids you love to make (especially using sugar), we'd love to hear in the comments!
+What do you think of these Halloween drawings?
+If you have any other easy Halloween crafts for kids you love to make (especially using sugar), we’d love to hear in the comments!

 For more great ideas, check out the other posts below.
 Now go have a blast and Happy Halloween!